nanderv/ECFS/docs/core_logic.md

 core.While = function(id1, id2, cfunc, func)
 --------------------------------------------
+We store the Events using two identifiers.
+id1: First identifier. often you want to use the entity here.

+id2: Second identifier.
+Often you want to use a string describing the functionality here.

 core.While is a function that, for each frame, executes func if cfunc results true (for that frame).

 This could be used to say: when the key "w" is down, move up.